 IMPORTANT!
 Never use this wire to drive anything except a relay or low-current input!
 The transistorized output can only supply 200 mA of current.
 Connecting directly to a solenoid, motor, or other high-current device will cause it to fail.
+This wire is programmable, refer to Programming section.

-relay key switch interface wire connection guide
+relay satellite interface wire connection guide